Pasteur, Jenner and the history of vaccines

 In fact, Louis Pasteur had until then immunized dogs against rabies in experiments, but not yet humans.
 In many transmission experiments on rabbits and dogs he had proved that the pathogen (which could only later be identified as a virus) attacks the nervous system.
 Since the incubation period of rabies is one to two months, even after infection there may be enough time for immunisation to prevent the outbreak.
 From the dried spinal cord of an infected rabbit, Pasteur obtained a weakened infectious suspension, which he injected into his experimental animals at systematic intervals and dosages.
 Afterwards the dogs remained immune to the disease.

 However, Pasteur had not yet successfully tested a post-exposure prophylaxis.
 Pasteur, who was not a physician, had also long shied away from using it on humans.
 But when Meister's mother and the boy came to him, he dared to try to vaccinate after consulting doctors.

 Rescue from rabbit bone marrow

-Joseph Meister first received an injection from the brain mass of an infected rabbit dried for 14 days, the next day a dose dried for 13 days, and finally, over a period of ten days, twelve injections of increasingly higher virulence.
+Joseph Meister first received an injection with a suspension dried for 14 days, the next day a dose dried for 13 days, and finally, over a period of ten days, twelve injections of increasingly higher virulence.
 Rabies did not break out in him, he survived and was allowed to return home to Alsace on 25 August 1885.